 Keep yourself up to date with trends and changes in the antique world by keeping an eye on the news.
 By doing this, you won’t miss the exciting finds that have recently made an appearance on the market.
 The news usually covers incredibly rare or expensive pieces, which are a joy to have heard about and seen.
 There will also be coverage on any upcoming antique trade shows so that you won’t miss out on the deals!

 Your pieces, whether it’s antique furniture, jewellery, clocks or kitchen ware will be able to tell you an awful lot about their history.
 The wood used can indicate the year the furniture was made, or the hallmarks can tell you the location and the maker.
 By understanding your own antique pieces, you will be equipped with the knowledge on your future antique searches.

 Whether you choose to take part in an online course or attend a local group, short courses, which are usually held or created by specialists, are a great way to learn about antiques and gain more knowledge.
 Many of them are free or available for a relatively small fee considering the wealth of information available to you.

 The selection of antique programs presented on the television such as Antiques Roadshow, Antiques Road Trip and Flog It! are an easy way to pick up tips and they give you the opportunity to see a range of antiques that you might not have seen otherwise.

 Passion for antiques

 Most of all, your passion and dedication for acquiring more knowledge about the antique market will be the driving force in your development.
-Your desire and enthusiasm to learn about pieces, periods and array of antiques will be maintained and motivated by your passion.
+Your desire and enthusiasm to learn about antiques, periods and array of items will be maintained and motivated by your passion.
 In a short amount of time, you will be knowledgeable enough to share your discoveries, date pieces, identify makers, tell the history and enthuse others around you.

 Written by: Patrick Sandberg Antiques